-- Zin hates chaos and mutations, but rewards selfless donations of gold, even taking a tithe from the gold followers pick up.
+- Zin hates chaos and thus mutations, but rewards selfless donations of gold.
+It also takes a tithe automatically whenever followers pick up gold.

-- Elyvilon preaches a creed of pacifism and prefers that you pacify monsters instead of killing them.
-Sacrificing weapons, especially evil ones, will also earn the Healer's favour.
+- Elyvilon preaches a creed of pacifism and allows you to pacify monsters instead of killing them.

 See each god's page for more details.

 - Prior to 0.26, all three gods hated cannibalism.

 - Prior to 0.15, holy monsters would often become friendly and allow the player to pass in peace if you worshiped a good god.
 This chance was based on your piety.